WenduoGu/young_SHR_rat_artery/README.md

 install.packages("plotly")
 ```

-Alternatively, some packages could be installed from github with the follwoing script.
+Alternatively, some packages could be installed from github with the following script.

 ```{r install_packages_github}
 install.packages("devtools")